wcfrobert/wcfrobert/README.md

 ## Hello World

 My name is Robert.
 I am a licensed Professional Engineer (PE) in the state of California.

-I am interested in structural analysis, earthquake engineering, and design.
+### Interests

+- Structural analysis
+- Earthquake engineering
+- Intersection of engineering and design

 ### Projects